IanHop/Identical-Pixel-Generator/README.md

 # Running the Script
 * Type `python color_guess.py [x]` x is the number of pixels in the image.
 * Let her rip.

+# This is great for warming up your computer or even your house on a cold winters day.
+Use at your own risk.